malierel/30-Days-Of-JavaScript/10_Day_Sets_and_Maps/10_day_Sets_and_Maps.md

 ### Exercises:Level 3

-1. How many languages are there in the countries object file.
+1. How many languages are there in the countries object file?

 1. \*\*\* Use the countries data to find the 10 most spoken languages: